xor3r/twitter_json_analyzer/README.md

 ## Warning   :warning:
 This app was tested only in main cases, so some problems may occur.\
-In case of problems, write comments underneath this projects of send a message to me directly: `mishanya@protonmail.com`\
+In case of problems, write comments underneath this projects or send a message to me directly: `mishanya@protonmail.com`